 If you don't have tomatoes growing in your garden, get them at a farmer's market.
 The tomatoes should be firm and heavy, with no soft spots and a thin skin.
 You can tell if the skin is thin by running your fingers over the surface.
 A thin skin will feel delicate and smooth.

-If you can find some freshly made pasta for make this recipe, all the better.
-The olive oil should be the really good stuff, and the lemon juice must be fresh, not something from a jar or those fake plastic lemons.
-And make sure that the Parmesan cheese is freshly grated, not pre-grated, and certainly not that stuff from the green can.
-The Parmesan needs to melt together with the other ingredients, and those stiff little strands just won't cut it.
-With ingredients that fresh and good, you only need a few ingredients to make a great meal.
+If you can find some freshly made pasta for making this recipe, all the better.
+The olive oil should be the really good stuff, and the lemon juice must be fresh.
+And make sure that the Parmesan cheese is freshly grated.
+The Parmesan needs to melt together with the other ingredients.
+With ingredients that fresh and good, you only need a few to make a great meal.

 Serve this perfect mid-summer dish with some hot and crisp toasted garlic bread and a green salad tossed with some sliced mushrooms or maybe some cubed ripe avocados.
 For dessert, a cool and creamy flavorful ice cream pie or little tartlets would be just the thing.

-Most recipes for this type of pasta don't add cheese; but I think just a little bit really brings the flavors together.
+Most recipes for this type of pasta don't add cheese, but just a little bit really brings the flavors together.
 And don't omit the lemon juice.
 You don't really know it's there; it just brightens up all the flavors.
 Use the leftovers (if any) to make Tomato Pasta Frittata.
 Yum.

 - 5 tablespoons extra virgin olive oil

 - 1 pound spaghetti pasta (or linguine or fettuccine pasta)

 - Prepare tomatoes, place in a large bowl, and add the olive oil, lemon juice, basil, and salt and pepper to taste; mix gently and set aside to marinate.